 Tom of Finland

-Immediately after I learned of Etienne, I was thrilled to find the works of Tom of Finland.
-He is perhaps the most famous artist of the 20th century for gay adult men.
-His prolific creations, which were born of post-World War II European sensibilities, demonstrate a most definite respect for and awe of highly masculine males who all displayed exaggerated physical attributes.
+Immediately after I learned of Etienne, I was thrilled to find the works of Tom of Finland (1920 – 1991.)
+He was perhaps the most famous artist for gay adult men of the 20th century.
+His prolific creations, which were born of post-World War II European sensibilities, demonstrate a most unique respect for and awe of highly masculine males for that era who all displayed exaggerated physical attributes.

-Tom of Finland also does not shy away from male-on-male brutality and violence in the context of sexual conquests.
+Tom of Finland also does not shy away from sexualized male-on-male brutality and violence.
 My images have been compared to those of Tom of Finland.

-The artist known as Tom of Finland is often remembered for his vividly depictions of the homoerotic aspects of Nazi Germany during the 1940s, especially uniformed men with intense masculinity.
+This artist is often remembered for his vividly depictions of the homoerotic aspects of Nazi Germany during the 1940s, especially uniformed men with intense masculinity.
 He is also one of the most prominent artists to explore the gay male’s lust for masculine cowboys in sexual situations involving danger, fear, and violence.

 The heterosexual majority certainly may choose to shun surreal depictions of male instincts and behaviors towards other males involving fear, violence, and sexuality.
-Yet, these were brought unashamedly to the public in print media during the 20th century by Etienne and Tom of Finland.
+They probably falsely believe such depictions are against the law everywhere.
+They are wrong about this.
+These works were brought unashamedly to the public in print media during the 20th century by Etienne and Tom of Finland regardless of the repressive cultures at that time.

 Ancient Greek and Roman Influences